-Five grams of agarose powder was weighted into an Erlenmeyer flask containing 500 mL of Trisbase Acetic acid and EDTA (TAE).
+Five grams of agarose powder was weighed into an Erlenmeyer flask containing 500 mL of Tris base Acetic acid and EDTA (TAE).
 The content of the flask was then swirled and the top covered with a paper towel.
 The flask was microwaved till the agarose powder was completely dissolved and the content of the flask crystal clear.
-This was allowed to cool a little and then 1.5 μ l of Ethidium bromide (EtBr) was added to intercalate with the DNA and makes it visible as a band under UV- light.
-The content of the flask was emptied into a casting tray with combs already inserted.
+This was allowed to cool a little and then 1.5 μl of Ethidium bromide (EtBr) was added.
+The flask content was emptied into a casting tray with combs already inserted.
 After cooling, the combs where removed and the casting tray was then placed in a gel thank containing adequate 10X Tris base Acetic acid and EDTA (TAE) buffer.